rwberendsen/eldiem/README.md

 and little human intervention, greater flexibility, perhaps at the cost of some control and governance.

+Closer to the current proposal would be work on data contracts, and work done at startups like Gable.

 ### Iceberg

 Iceberg tables come with advanced concepts and with deep integrations with a